Husam-AbuZina/Learning-OOP-and-Design-Patterns/OOP-Principles.md

     }
 }
 ```
+### 5. Association
+- Association means the act of establishing a relationship between two unrelated classes.
+For example, when you declare two fields of different types (e.g. Car and Bicycle) within the same class and make them interact with each other, you have created an association.

+### Association in Java:

+- Two separate classes are associated through their objects
+- The two classes are unrelated, each can exist without the other one
+- Can be a one-to-one, one-to-many, many-to-one, or many-to-many relationship

 ### Notes:
 - This Article is Quoted from RAYGUN, But i try to summarize it as much as posssible for fellow GitHub Friends.